alrescha79-cmd/panel-auto/install.md

 ### ⚠️ Important Information

 - If during the installation process in [Step 1](#-installation), a disconnection occurs in the terminal, do not re-enter the installation command.
 Please use the command `screen -r setup` to view the ongoing process.
+- Then run the command `./setup.sh` again to continue the installation.
 - To view the installation log, check `/root/syslog.log`.

 ## ✨ Features